 For many diseases, a late diagnosis and the resulting delay of therapy have lasting negative consequences, such as an unfavorable progression of the disease or other complications.
 One example is type 2 diabetes: If diabetics are not aware of their disease, the risk of suffering from a diabetic retinal disease with permanent blindness is considerably higher.
-Irreparable kidney damage can also occur, which at some point can only be treated through dialysis and by transplanting a new kidney. severe diseases result in a poorer prognosis for survival.
-Late diagnosis can thus not only cost quality of life but also lifetime.
+Irreparable kidney damage can also occur, which at some point can only be treated through dialysis and by transplanting a new kidney.
+Severe diseases result in a poorer prognosis for survival.
+Late diagnosis can thus not only reduce the quality of life but also cost a lifetime.

 Not everyone has equal opportunities

-By global standards, the Austrian health system is one of the best and most comprehensive.
-The country-specific health report for all EU members including Norway and Iceland, conducted every 2 years by the European Commission and the OECD, acknowledges Austria’s overall positive rating.
-Quality and access to healthcare are good in general, but hospitals play a disproportionate role in providing healthcare services.
+By global standards, the Austrian healthcare system is one of the best and most comprehensive.
+The country-specific health report for all EU members, including Norway and Iceland, which is conducted every 2 years by the European Commission and the OECD, acknowledges Austria’s overall positive rating.
+Quality and access to healthcare are good in general but hospitals play a disproportionate role in providing healthcare services.
 Austria is also among the countries with the lowest share of people complaining about unmet medical needs.
-However, a wave of doctor retirements expected in the near future on the one hand and a stagnating number of doctors with statutory health insurance (SHI) contracts, on the other hand, may result in reduced availability and access to services.
+However, a wave of doctor retirements expected in the near future on the one hand, and a stagnating number of doctors with statutory health insurance (SHI) contracts on the other hand, may result in reduced availability and access to services.

 Speeding up diagnosis with AI